General (scope, time limits)

 The border procedure foreseen under Spanish Asylum Act is characterised by its strict time limits, which cannot exceed 4 days for a first instance decision and another 4 days for appeals.
 Similarly to all asylum requests, the only authority in charge of the admissibility decision is the Ministry of Interior.
 The decision on admissibility must be notified within 4 days from the lodging of the application, and the applicant has 2 days to ask for a re-examination of the application in case the latter was denied or not admitted.
 Once again, the answer to the re-examination will have to be notified within another 2 days.
 Article 22 of the Asylum Act states that the applicant must remain in the ad hoc dedicated facilities during the admissibility assessment of his or her asylum claim at the border (see Place of Detention).

-In 2017, the OAR started applying the criteria set by the Audiencia Nacional concerning the appropriate counting of the deadline established by the Asylum Act for completing the border procedure.
-In several rulings, the Court decided that these deadlines had to be computed as 96 hours from the moment the application is made, and not in working days i.e. excluding weekends as the OAR had been doing since summer 2015.
-The situation prior to the ruling had led to longer periods of detention of asylum seekers in border facilities.
+In 2017, the OAR started applying the criteria set by the Audiencia Nacional concerning the appropriate counting of the deadline established by the Asylum Act for completing the border procedure, computing computed as 96 hours from the moment the application is made.

 Quality of the procedure

 Applications at borders and in CIE are, in general, likely to be refused or dismissed as inadmissible compared to applications made on the territory, thus increasing the vulnerability of applicants concerned.
-This fact has been highlighted by several organisations in Spain, who denounce the low number of admissions in border procedure compared to the regular procedure, and has also been supported by the jurisprudence of the Supreme Court.
+This fact was highlighted in the past by several organisations in Spain, who denounce the low number of admissions in border procedure compared to the regular procedure, and has also been supported by the jurisprudence of the Supreme Court.
+Since 2020, the Office for Asylum and Refuge (OAR) did not provide statistical information on the outcome of the border procedure (for information on the years 2015 to 2019, see AIDA Country Report on Spain – 2020 Update).

 The personal interview at border points is carried out by police officers, as is generally the case in the Regular Procedure: Personal Interview.
 OAR officers may request, however, to conduct a second interview with the asylum seeker if they deem it necessary.
 In practice, an additional interview is conducted in cases where there are doubts or contradictions resulting from the first interview or from the documentation submitted.
 If everything seems clear, however, the OAR caseworker can examine the application and take a decision on the merits solely on the basis of the interview that has been conducted with police offices.